radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 ### Virtualizing Active Directory User Passwords
-If you want to include user passwords in your identity view from Active Directory, so that you can have the passwords stored in persistent cache to bind locally instead of delegating the bind to the backend Active Directory, use the getADpassword() function in a computed attribute.
+If you want to include existing user passwords in your identity view from Active Directory, so that you can have the passwords stored in persistent cache to bind locally instead of delegating the bind to the backend Active Directory, use the getADpassword() function in a computed attribute.

-For virtual views from an Active Directory backend, passwords associated with the user entries are not a part of the view by default.
-When a user associated with this virtual view authenticates to RadiantOne, the credentials checking is delegated to the backend Active Directory.
-This is the behavior whether the virtual view is configured for persistent cache or not because RadiantOne does not have access to the Active Directory passwords.
-If you have the virtual view configured for persistent cache and you want RadiantOne to validate the passwords locally as opposed to delegating this to the backend Active Directory, you must cache the passwords from Active Directory.
+For identity views from an Active Directory backend, passwords associated with the user entries are not a part of the view by default.
+When a user associated with this identity view authenticates to RadiantOne, the credentials checking is delegated to the backend Active Directory.
+This is the behavior whether the identity view is configured for persistent cache or not because RadiantOne does not have access to the Active Directory passwords.
+If you have the identity view configured for persistent cache and you want RadiantOne to validate the passwords locally as opposed to delegating this to the backend Active Directory, you must cache the passwords from Active Directory.
 A computed attribute is required to get the hashed password to store in the persistent cache.
 Once the passwords are cached, you can use the Use Cache for Authentication option.

 To cache user passwords, the virtual view of Active Directory needs a computed attribute named userPassword that is based on the function named getADPassword().
 RadiantOne considers this computed attribute as the user’s password and the value of the computed attribute contains the user’s Active Directory password (encrypted as PBKDF2AD).